realworldocaml/book/en/interfacing-with-C.md

 let _ = hello_world ()
 ```

-If you try to compile this module now, you should receive a linker error:
+If you try to compile this module to an executable now, you should receive a
+linker error:

 ```
 $ ocamlopt -o hello hello.ml